 The problem is that product development can take months, let alone getting it up for sale.
 You can streamline this by using a virtual team to handle the various aspects of getting everything set up.

 You and I can set up a call to workshop some ideas about your new products.
 Once we have these ideas, I can get some more detailed descriptions of these products down on paper for you.
 Once approved, we can jump into action with graphic design, copywriting, web design for landing pages, and more.
 After finalizing the product, we can launch it, promoting it through your blogs, digital newsletters, and social media.

 This strategy is a little more long-term than the others since it seems things will be changing for the foreseeable future.
 By developing a few new products with a focus on staying at home could be a smart investment.

 With much of the country now working from home, many people have needed to learn how.
 It can be challenging; first, I’m not going to lie!
 One of the ways you can make it a bit easier is to assemble a virtual team who can help you run your business.
 You can find out more in my free guide, How to Use a Virtual Team to Grow Your Business and Get Your Life Back: Workbook.

 It’s a tough time for entrepreneurs, which means that we need to get creative!
-By developing new streams of revenue, you will not only be bringing in more income but also expanding your business and position yourself for greater success in a few months!
+By developing new online streams of income, you will not only be bringing in more income but also expanding your business and position yourself for greater success in a few months!
 If you’d like to talk about some of the ways you can maximize opportunities during COVID-19, contact me today for a free consultation.